 In the second half of the show Angela Wolf takes you through her method for adding a pocket when none exists.
 This tutorial is useful for so many different projects.
 You'll be amazed at how easy it is to add zipper pockets to existing patterns.

 At the very end of the show Angela shows some quick tips for saving serger edges that go astray.
 If you have a serger you have likely learned a lot already during this series.
 And, if you don't have a serger yet, you may be considering adding one to your sewing space.
 My advice would be to visit a goo sewing machine dealer and let them show you your options.
 Like anything sergers vary in price, quality, and capability and you need to find the one that suits you best.

 If you're ready to watch the show you can CLICK HERE.
-This show airs until noon EST, May 12th.
+This show currently airs until noon EST, August 11th.

 This week the show has a simple and straightforward theme - Get comfortable!
 Traveling for work, going on vacation, or just traveling from point A to point B, comfort makes the journey more pleasant.
 Comfortable clothes and great travel accessories are presented throughout this entire series.

 This week's show begins with Donna Babylon demonstrating a cute and super useful lingerie bag.
 Her Ooh-la-la appliqué letters fit with the fabric theme she selected and will surely bring a smile each time you tuck away your lingerie!
 Be prepared to jot down some notes while you watch this segment.
 Donna shares lots of helpful tips while making this zippered bag.
 You'll want to repeat these techniques on future projects.